The Gold Star Lapel Buttons

-- Half brother/sister.
+- Half brother/sister

-Gold Star Lapel Pin
+How To Get A Gold Star Pin

+You can request a pin by completing a DD Form 3 and returning it to the address listed on the form.
 If your loved one is recently deceased and you know your casualty officer, he should be able to help you get the pin.

-If you are mailing in DD Form 3, include a copy of DD-1300, Report of Casualty.
+Note: If you are mailing in DD Form 3, include a copy of DD-1300, Report of Casualty.
 This is the military equivalent of a death certificate.
 Even though this is not mentioned on the DD-3 instructions, you will likely be rejected for "insufficient proof" if you don't include it.